It’s not just Peng. China is cracking down on MeToo movement

 The pressure campaign also forced a low-profile group called Hot Pepper Tribe, which worked with female migrant workers, to shut down in August.
 The group had tried to raise awareness of the hardships faced by women who work in factories, construction and other manual labor fields.
 It had come under pressure from authorities, though it’s not clear why it was singled out.

-Still, activists are hopeful that the #MeToo movement has opened a door that cannot be shut.
+Still, activists are hopeful that the (hash)MeToo movement has opened a door that cannot be shut.

 Associated Press news assistant Caroline Chen in Beijing contributed to this report.